crashoverride777/swifty-ads/README.md

 ### Add SwiftyAds.plist

-Create a new `SwiftyAds.plist` file like in the demo project  and update with your ad ids and other settings
+Download the template plist and add it to your projects main bundle.
+Than enter your required ids and settings.

 [Template ](Downloads/SwiftyAdsPlistTemplate.zip)